 What Is Calisthenics?

-Calisthenics is a form of training in which you use your own bodyweight to build muscle and strength.
-This is in contrast to other traditional forms of training which often rely on additional tools or exercise equipment.
+Calisthenics is a form of training in which you use your body weight to build muscle and strength.
+Calisthenics is different from other traditional forms of training, which rely on additional tools or exercise equipment.

-Despite the lack of fancy equipment, calisthenics / bodyweight training is a great way to build muscle, lose fat, and improve your relative strength.
+Despite the lack of fancy gym equipment, calisthenics / bodyweight training is a great way to build muscle, lose fat, and improve relative strength.

-Let’s go over 15 awesome benefits calisthenics has to offer.
+Let’s go over the 15 awesome benefits calisthenics has to offer.

 15 Unique Benefits of Calisthenic Exercises

-One of the best advantages of calisthenics training is the fact that you need very little to no equipment to get started.
+Calisthenics training requires little to no equipment to get started.

-Your body is the resistance.
-Therefore, you don’t need to rely on the use of external weight such as barbells, dumbbells, or kettlebells.
+With calisthenics, your body is the resistance.
+Therefore, you don’t need to rely on external weights such as barbells, dumbbells, or kettlebells.

-If you do choose to get equipment, (which I highly recommend that you do), they are all very affordable one time investments.
+If you choose to get equipment (which I highly recommend that you do), they are all very affordable one-time investments.